HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ### Finalizing a Forward Transfer on the Sidechain in Latus

+aggregated in single forward transfers transaction (FTTx)

 receiverMetadata is defined by the sidechain construction and in Latus it is just a receiver address and a payback address on the MC needed in case of transfer failure:

 The sidechain will synchronize FTs present in the referenced MC block by including a special F orwardT ransf ers transaction (FTTx) in the SC block.
 Such FTTx specifies all forward transfers from the referenced MC block that are related to this specific sidechain.
 From the sidechain perspective, we can consider FTTx as a coinbase transaction (the one that creates new coins [28]) that is authorized by the mainchain.

+Provided with mproof, forwardTransfers, btRequests, and wcert fields, the SCTxsCommitment can be reconstructed and verified against the scTxsCommitment field included in the MC block header.
+It allows to verify that all SC-related transactions were correctly synchronized from the MC block without the need to download and verify its body. -> can compute proof for all this

 ## Sidechain Internal Transactions